How Much Does a Porch Cost?

 Number of Porch Windows

 The upper end of this range is reserved mainly for the most premium options.
-There are various options that are priced between £300 - £500 that will be more than suitable for most average installations.
+There are various options that are priced between £300 and £500 which will be suitable for most average installations, although it's also worth investing in double-glazed windows to help with energy efficiency and home comfort.

 Porch Roof Style